 "The stream of water poured from height hits the blackened heart of the wood, sending out bright shards of light.
 Marisa pours again, slower this time.
 A white waterfall.
 She pours once more.
 An energetic starburst of incandescent pearls and dancing light-trails emerge.
 Spirits from the fire.
 The black heart is oily, glossy, glistening under its layer of water."

 "Marisa’s body is imperceptible under the woven-together fragments of paper, formed from the first draft of her book.
 Traces of her life, now with added layers made from printed abstractions of photos I took earlier in the week: shards of water hitting the charred remains of wood in the fire, strands of Marisa’s wet hair, curled at the nape of her neck, caressing her collar bone, the jagged wound of a snapped tree trunk, raw and vulnerable, the gossamer net of a spider’s web, tangled in the woodland undergrowth.
-These images bring a new visual perspective to the cloth of words."
+The images bring a new perspective to the cloth of words; fragments to connect the past with the present."

 "It lies like a large white stain on the floor, this sculpture of paper, this tapestry of words, thoughts, and experiences.
 A marked-out territory, or map of some kind.
 Its edges are gently undulating.
 Marisa’s body slowly rises under it, like an ancient sea creature on the ocean floor.
 The paper curves and falls across her bent body.
 She emerges, a butterfly from its chrysalis.
 Her wings soar upwards.
 Marisa wraps herself in her words, shrouded in this paper veil."